-Each structure from a trajectory (-f) is compared to a reference structure from a run input file by least-squares fitting the structures on top of each other.
+Each structure from a trajectory (-f) is compared to a reference structure.
 The reference structure is taken from the structure file (-s).

 With option -mir also a comparison with the mirror image of the reference structure is calculated.
+This is useful as a reference for 'significant' values, see Maiorov & Crippen, PROTEINS 22, 273 (1995).

-Option -prev produces the comparison with a previous frame.
+Option -prev produces the comparison with a previous frame the specified number of frames ago.